sweeetland/lambda-hooks/README.md

 Notice that we have a function that returns a function, a higher order function.
 The parent function is the HookCreator and the returned function is the HookHandler.
 We'll get to why later.

 For now, let's focus on the returned function the HookHandler.
-This function **receives and returns** a state object that looks like this:
+This function **receives and must returns** the state object that looks like this:

 ```typescript
 interface State {